-Waldman earned a bachelor’s degree in mechanical engineering from the University of Florida and a law degree from Catholic University.
+Waldman earned a bachelor’s degree in mechanical engineering from the University of Florida and a Juris Doctor degree from Catholic University.
 He is also a graduate of Yale University’s Executive Management Program and the Defense Systems Management College Program Managers course.
 He’s been honored with the U.S. Navy Distinguished Civilian Service Award, the State of Mississippi Distinguished Civilian Service Award and the D.C.
 City Council of Engineering Societies Architect of the Year award.

 He serves on the board of directors for the Naval War College Foundation, Armed Services YMCA, Naval Aviation Museum Foundation, and the National Bureau of Asian Research.
 He also chairs the Engineering Advisory Board for the University of Florida’s department of mechanical and aerospace engineering and is a member of the Dean’s Advisory Board for the University of Florida college of engineering.